byronz/glossary/README.md

 # Glossary

-**Glossary** is a small app to import, edit and output the glossary in a user frienly way.
-The main usage of glossary is to create a full list of terms/abbreviation/acrynom used in the PGVV domain.
+**Glossary** is a small application to help organizing your glossary in a convenient way.
+As a new hire in the medical device industry, the first tough challenge is the endless terminology list which sometimes is hard to memorize in a short time.
+This small gadget would help on merging diffrent glossary list from various sources (excel, doc, csv), manage the conflict with same term several abbreviations, and transfer the data into a nice layout with markdown or reStructuredText.

 ## Data